NexPlayer/Android-SDK/getting-started.md

 2. **A variant playlist with alternative video** :

     Each track contains both audio and video, but alternative video streams are available (for example different camera angles or views of the same content).
-In this case, the same audio is included in each track, and theuser chooses which video stream to display.
+In this case, the same audio is included in each track, and the user chooses which video stream to display.
 Tracks within a stream are selected internally based on network conditions and the device but the user can change video streams from the UI.

 3. **A combination of a variant playlist with alternative video and audio** :